vmware-archive/vsphere-storage-for-docker/CONTRIBUTING.md

 git clone https://github.com/vmware/docker-vmdk-plugin.git
 ```

-* Edit the .drone.yml file to reflect the devsetup.
+* Edit the .drone.yml file to reflect the dev setup.
 If the machine running drone is also one of the target machines, edit the Makefile to not restart docker.

 Sample .drone.yml :
 ```